etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Window.md

 Save this record then click on _Tree_ icon ![](../../../assets/developer-guide/etendo-classic/how-to-guides/How_to_Create_a_Window_8.png)

-Here you can drag and drop the new Employee Salary menu item to any of the other menu groups.
+Here you can drag and drop the new menu item to any of the other menu groups.